 The icon section of the styles panel provides access to basic style management and editing commands:

-- The button applies the selected styles on the selected objects.
+- The - Apply the selected styles on the selected objects.
 If multiple styles and multiple objects are selected, each style is set on a different object.

-- The button opens a modal editor to edit the selected style.
+- The - Open a modal editor to edit the selected style.
 Some styles cannot be edited using a modal editor.
 To change such styles, use the button to update the style content from the selected object.
 When a style is edited, all uses of the style are updated.

 - - Open the style name and shortcut editor.
 The style name is always required, and it is set in the Name field of the style name editor view.
 The style shortcut can be used to quickly apply the style on the selected object, assuming no other action uses this shortcut.
 The shortcut can be set in the Shortcut field, by pressing the key and Shift, Control, Option or Command modifiers.
 The shortcut can also be set by selecting the key from the Key field, and selecting the modifier keys using the check boxes.